Some Examples of Bicrossed Products with the Rapid Decay Property: Introduction

-Regarding the terminologies and notation of compact quantum groups, our choices are mainly in consistent with the works of Neshveyev \& Tuset~\cite{MR3204665} and Woronowicz~\cite{MR1616348}.
+Regarding the terminologies and notations of compact quantum groups, our choices are mainly consistent with the works of Neshveyev \& Tuset~\cite{MR3204665} and Woronowicz~\cite{MR1616348}.

 All representations and projective representations of (quantum) groups are assumed to be unitary and finite dimensional unless otherwise stated.
-We view discrete quantum groups as the dual of compact ones.
+We view discrete quantum groups as the duals of compact ones.